Best Instant Read Thermometers 2019

 One nice included feature on this thermometer is the temperature memory and ability to set minimum and maximum temperatures –similar to those found on a WiFi or Bluetooth smart thermometer.
 Program it to your desired target temp, and the display will blink as soon as that temperature reached.
 The device will also automatically shut off after 10 minutes of inactivity.

-Overall, there isn’t too much to complain about with the Digital Pocket Test, considering its price tag.
+Overall, there isn’t too much to complain about with the Digital Pocket Test, considering its price tag (its very similar to Weber’s popular instant read which you may also want to consider if you’re looking for a cheap buy).
 The small LCD screen, and ultra-small digits it displays, are definitely a bit too small for our liking.
 And while the thermometer isn’t poorly built at all, we’re not sure how it will hold up in the long haul.
 For this small an asking price, however, you can’t expect much more – so it deserves a mention.

 - Small, lightweight and very inexpensive